-- Google first showed off AR-enabled Google Maps at I/O 2018 and it looks like the feature is almost upon us.
+Google showed off the AR-enabled Google Maps at Google I/O 2018 and it looks like the feature is almost upon us.

 At I/O 2018, Google showed off the ability to use Augmented Reality to navigate using Google Maps.
 The Augmented Reality (AR) part of maps let users identify landmarks and more in real time.
 The Wall Street Journal spent some hands on time with the app.
 Access to the new feature will be given to Local Guides first.
 Local Guides is the community that reviews places for Google and provides feedback on them.
 If you have noticed, Google does give you a popup to provide a review every time to visit a place or a popular landmark.
 You also have the option to answer some helpful questions about a place.